PDF version of Terms and Conditions

 7. Rejection of the temporary worker

 In the event of the intended rejection of a temporary worker, the client is obliged to inform InStaff in writing of the relevant motives prior to the rejection.
 InStaff will then review whether the reasons in this case justify the immediate termination of employment of the employee (e.g. refusal to work, insulting the client, business-damaging statements about the client, fraud, theft and embezzlement to the damage of the client, suspicion of a criminal offence, taking unauthorised leave, threatening to take sick leave, sexual harassment of colleagues, working time fraud).
 Should InStaff determine that the motives justify termination without notice, the client has the option to withdraw from the booking of the respective employee with immediate effect after review and written confirmation by InStaff.
 In this case, only the working time worked up to that point is to be paid.

 Refusal of explanation or an insufficient explanation for an immediate dismissal leads to

-cancellation of the contract according to § 9.
+cancellation of the assignment according to § 10.
 Cancellation of assignment.
 In this case InStaff

 charges 80 % of the estimated total price.